Manufacturing in Japan: Steel

-In 2018, the top TWO export markets for Japan were: South Korea, Thailand (Nippon Steel, JFE Steel and Kobe Steel) accounting for 85.25 million metric tons, or 82 percent of total 2018 production, based on available data.
+In 2018, the top two export markets for Japan were South Korea and Thailand (Nippon Steel, JFE Steel and Kobe Steel), accounting for 85.25 million metric tons, or 82 percent of total 2018 production, based on available data.

-The iron and steel industry of Japan is mainly concentrated in the Tokyo-China region, Chukyo region, Osaka - Kobe, Fukuoka-Yamaguchi, Oka-Yamaha and Hokkaido region contributes about 20 percent of the Japanese steel production.
-Major cities in where steel industries based are Kobe, Osaka and Kitakyushu.
+The iron and steel industry of Japan is mainly concentrated in the Tokyo–China region, Chukyo region, Osaka–Kobe, Fukuoka–Yamaguchi, Oka–Yamaha and the Hokkaido region contribute about 20 percent of the Japanese steel production.
+Major cities where steel industries are based are Kobe, Osaka and Kitakyushu.